academic degrees

 bullet points

-- You need not use the word “including” or the phrase “as follows” before a bulleted list.
+- Do not use the word “including” or the phrase “as follows” before a bulleted list.

 - The text that follows the bullet should be lowercase if it is part of the sentence at the beginning of the list.